Jyestha/courseradatascience/README.md

 * learn which interface to use
 * learn the difference between different interfaces
-* How is the script changing in each line? what will happen if i do not use a list? can i use a running paragraph sentence and will the program automatically wrap the line?
+* How is the script changing in each line? what will happen if i do not use a list? can i use a running paragraph sentence and will the program automatically wrap the line? how does this affect the operations?